 Make notes of your concerns and what you want to achieve.
 If there was a specific incident, write down the date and place it happened, how it made you feel, and who witnessed it.
 Describe any conversations you’ve had about it with anyone since then (don’t mention conversations with your lawyer or doctor).

 Think hard about the outcome you want.
 How do you hope your employer responds?
 One way to think about this is to put yourself in their shoes.
 Ask yourself: What would I do if I were them?
-If you can make concrete suggestions, you’ll give your employer something to work with.
+If you want your employer to formally investigate your complaint, either following a process set out in a policy manual or otherwise, make this clear to them.
+If you can make concrete and reasonable suggestions, you’ll give your employer something to work with.
 You’re more likely to get at least part of the solution you’re after.

 Step 3.
 Write your letter